 This recipe is a great one for kids of all ages to help with.
 The littlest of hands can place ingredients on the tortillas, and using a butter knife is perfect practice for spreading hummus.
 Older kids can help roll up the wraps, secure them in place, and even cut the pinwheels.

-I’ll be honest, if I’m making this recipe for myself as an easy healthy lunch I keep them as a full wrap and I don’t bother to slice them.
+I’ll be honest, if I’m making this recipe for myself as an easy healthy lunch, I keep them as a full wrap and I don’t bother to slice them.
 I find this way I can stuff more goodies inside.
+They’ve quickly become one of my favorite gluten free lunch ideas for myself.

 But when it comes to feeding kids, presenting appetizers, or using this recipe for easy entertaining, slicing them up into bitesized pinwheels is just FUN!